 The Energy Policy Act (EPAct) of 2005 directed DOE to establish the first-ever national standards for refrigerated vending machines.
 DOE published a final rule in 2009, and the standards took effect in 2012.
 The standards are based on the measured daily energy consumption (kWh/day) and vary based on the machine’s volume.

 In 2016, DOE finalized updated standards for refrigerated vending machines that cut energy use by 5-55%.
 The standards took effect in 2019.

-A key innovative element of the new standards is crediting energy-saving control strategies, including lighting controls and refrigeration system controls.
+The efficiency of refrigerated vending machines can be improved by employing technologies such as higher-efficiency compressors and fan motors and improved heat exchangers and insulation.
+In addition, the new standards credit energy-saving control strategies, including lighting controls and refrigeration system controls.
 Lighting controls automatically dim or turn off the lights illuminating the beverages and any signage during periods when a building is closed or there is low customer traffic, while refrigeration system controls allow the temperature of the beverages in the machine to rise a few degrees during periods of extended inactivity.